GabeStah/dgraph-twitter-clone/tutorial/content/_index.md

     $ yarn run build
     ```

     This command will install a few global Node packages (`gulp-cli` and `yalc`), install all required local Node packages for the API and Client apps, transpile TypeScript source files into executable CommonJS, connect to Dgraph, add the new schema, and finally generate the initial dummy data used by the `dgraph-twitter-clone` app.
-This process will take a couple minutes and may appear to hang during the `db:generate` step, but the output should look something like the following.
+This process will take a couple of minutes and may appear to hang during the `db:generate` step, but the output should look something like the following.

     ```
     yarn run v1.13.0